-The Mission of the 91st Highlanders Athletic Association is to promote youth Athletics in the Golden Horseshoe Region.
+The Mission of the 91st Highlanders’ Athletic Association is to promote athletics in Hamilton and the surrounding emphasizing our youth development.

 Since 1908, the 91st has been supporting Athletics in Ontario, Canada and around the world.

 The Hamilton Indoor games, is the oldest running track and field meet in North America, and dates back to 1908 when the Argyll and Sutherland Highlanders of Canada (Princess Louise’s) founded the first meet.
 The Games quickly achieved international status and in 1925 featured Finland’s legendary Paavo Nurmi.
 The meet has been held annually ever since (except during war years and recently the global COVID-19 pandemic) and has featured elementary school, high school and university as well as Canadian and International Athletes.

 In 1986 the Games moved from the James St. Armouries to the fabulous Copps Coliseum and was a feature event in the Mobil International Indoor Track and Field Grand prix.
 Hamilton was part of the International circuit, which included 13 countries.